docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 To add to a window w:
 w.add ("tabbedpanel" [, bounds, text,
 {creation_properties}]);
 bounds: Optional.
-The element’s position and size.
+The element's position and size.
 This

 determines the sizes and positions of the tab children.